-No allowance for impairment in respect of held-to-maturity investments was made during the year (2011 Nil).
+Allowance for impairment in respect of receivables was made during the year for \$16,553 (2012: Nil).

 The allowance in respect of trade receivables and held-to-maturity investments is used to record impairment losses unless the consolidated entity is satisfied that no recovery of the amount owing is possible; at that point the amount is considered irrecoverable and is written off against the financial asset directly.